Barcino44/Helm-practice/README.md

 ## Solution:

 - The mainly objective with this activity is getting familiarized with Kubernetes helm.
-- In this case we are going to expose to our localhost a single python application.
+- In this case we are going to expose in our localhost a single python application.

 ## Step followed: